PHX2600/The-Archive/forum/Meeting Discussions/1061 - August 2550 Meeting - Diggnation.md

 For those of you reading this before leaving for Diggnation:

-My fiancée and I are the ones wearing Diggnation and EFF shirts, respectively.
+My fiancï¿½e and I are the ones wearing Diggnation and EFF shirts, respectively.
 My hair is considerably less spikey this time 'round though... got it cut.

 Feel free to bump into us and say hi.
 I'm bad with faces, and really bad with names.
 So I may not be able to pick out any of you guys. <!-- s:) --><img src="{SMILIES_PATH}/icon_e_smile.gif" alt=":)" title="Smile" /><!-- s:) -->

 For those of you reading this after returning from Diggnation:

-My fiancée and I were the ones wearing Diggnation and EFF shirts, respectively.
+My fiancï¿½e and I were the ones wearing Diggnation and EFF shirts, respectively.
 My hair was considerably less spikey this time 'round though... got it cut.

 Too bad we didn't meet up.
 But it sure was awesome, right?
 How about when Alex took off his pants and stuck Kevin's laptop down his underwear.
 Yea, that was awesome...